Southeast Transportation Workforce Center

 Who We Are

 The University of Memphis (UofM) is the home of the Southeast Transportation Workforce Center (SETWC) and is part of the National Network for Transportation Workforce.
-The national network includes 5 regional centers hosted at the UofM, the University of Vermont, University of Wisconsin-Madison, Montana State University and California State University- Long Beach.
+The national network was established in 2014 through funding from the US Department of Transportation (US DOT) Federal Highway Administration (FHWA).
+The program included 5 regional centers hosted at the UofM, the University of Vermont, University of Wisconsin-Madison, Montana State University and California State University- Long Beach.
 The network structure allows sharing of best practices and leveraging of resources across the nation to improve transportation workforce outcomes.
-The national network is funded by the US Department of Transportation (US DOT) Federal Highway Administration (FHWA).

 Vision, Mission & Goals